yujiri8/yujiri.xyz/reviews/deltarune.md

 Next encounter, Susie and Lancer attack and Susie promises to switch back to your team if you win.
 Thank god it's a fight where you can attack without ruining the pacifist ending.
 Lancer also ends up joining.
 The writer vaguely tries to make him sympathetic by referencing how he never knew what friendship felt like and is so happy to be following you.
 It doesn't work.

-It's not long after that that Toby deploys the "forced RPG capture and cardboard prison" trope when Lancer, the prince (I don't even remember if that was said earlier), calls in the guard to attack and capture you.
+It's not long after that that the game deploys the "forced RPG capture and cardboard prison" trope when Lancer, the prince (I don't even remember if that was said earlier), calls in the guard to attack and capture you.
 Susie breaks out, finds Lancer, and he openly admits it was him who ordered the guards to capture them, and that he planned to imprison them for "eternity"... because he didn't want them to kill his dad.
 And *Susie* of all people *doesn't even attack* at first.
 She has some lines like "No...
 I get it.
-Why would anyone wanne be my friend anyway?"
+Why would anyone wanna be my friend anyway?"
 Yes, the strawman chaotic evil person responds to being betrayed and imprisoned by her friend - the least tolerable character we all want to see butchered by now - by not blaming him.

 This is F- level storytelling.
 For any other game, I'd be out by now.
 I honestly would've guessed this was a fan-made sequel to Undertale by the kind of the person who makes DDLC mods like Spark of Hope.